-It is anticipated that the programme will operate over a period of years with each year having a different theme/focus.
+The programme will operate over a period of years with each year having a different theme/focus.
 Male students from Year 9-12 are invited to apply to be on the BAYM team.
 They will oversee the events run during that year.